LordSimal/cakephp-sentry/README.md

     'traces_sample_rate' => 1,
 ]
 ```

+## Upgrade from 2 to 3

+There are a few major changes from 2.0 to 3.0

+- The Sentry PHP SDK was upgraded from `^3.3` to [^4.0](https://github.com/getsentry/sentry-php/releases/tag/4.0.0)
+- `CakeSentryMiddleware` has been renamed to `CakeSentryQueryMiddleware`
+- Properties are not prefixed `_` anymore
+- The `CakeSentryPerformanceMiddleware` has been added to add support for the [Performance Monitoring Feature](https://docs.sentry.io/product/performance/)

 ## License
 The plugin is available as open source under the terms of the [MIT License](https://github.com/lordsimal/cakephp-sentry/blob/master/LICENSE).